Lajule/candide/README.md

 ## JSON resume

-The application use this JSON model to serialize a resume:
+The application uses this JSON model to serialize a resume:

 ```json
 {